gui-sabino/cc50-tasks/README.md

-# cc50-tasks
+# CC50 TASKS

-Tasks from the CC50 course
+This repo is destinated for the CC50 tasks I'm doing.